 Photo: Nicolas Economou, Reuters

 The improved outlook was tempered by a weaker-than-expected sales forecast in the second quarter.
-ASML, Europe’s most valuable company, sees net sales in the second quarter of 8.4 billion to 9 billion euros.
-That compares to analyst estimates of 9.07 billion euros, according to data compiled by Bloomberg.
+ASML, Europe’s most valuable company, sees net sales in the second quarter of 8.4 billion euros to 9 billion euros.

-To accommodate the boom, ASML customers like chipmakers Taiwan Semiconductor Manufacturing Co (TSMC, 台積電) and Samsung Electronics.
-Co are investing in production.
-TSMC in January announced capital spending of as much as US$56 billion for this year.
-South Korean chipmaker SK Hynix Inc outlined plans to spend about US$8 billion on ASML’s cutting-edge tools in a deal that runs through next year.
+To accommodate the boom, ASML customers such as chipmakers Taiwan Semiconductor Manufacturing Co (TSMC, 台積電) and Samsung Electronics Co are investing in production.
+TSMC in January announced capital spending of as much as US$56 billion for this year, while South Korean chipmaker SK Hynix Inc outlined plans to spend about US$8 billion on ASML’s cutting-edge tools in a deal that runs through next year.

 The toolmaker also faces geopolitical headwinds in China, its largest market last year.
 US lawmakers this month proposed legislation that would curb sales of all of ASML’s deep ultraviolet (DUV) immersion lithography tools to China and includes banning engineers from servicing tools at certain facilities there.